cjp2014p/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > The blink method is an abstract method, that is inherited by and can be defined in the subclass.
-Here, Happy has to have a
+Here, `Happy` has to have a
-> blink method because it is a subclass of Blinkable, but can define the specific behaviour of that method to suit
+> blink method because it is a subclass of `Blinkable`, but can define the specific behaviour of that method to suit
 > itself, making it an example of polymorphism.
 >
 1. **Implement Blink in Sad Class:**